Students attending school regularly

 Why This Is Important

-Students who are truant or, more precisely, are unjustifiably absent from class have an increased risk of alienation from the education system.
+Students who are absent from class have an increased risk of alienation from the education system.

-A 2001 report from the UK Office of Standards in Education noted that a focus on truancy alone is insufficient to sustain changes in student attendance.
-It found that strategies that have effectively improved attendance and behaviour in English schools have been incorporated with efforts to raise achievement.
+A 2001 report from the UK Office of Standards in Education noted that a focus on absence alone is insufficient to sustain changes in student attendance.
+It found that strategies that have effectively improved attendance and behaviour in English schools have been incorporated in conjunction with efforts to raise achievement.